thesheps/linkr/doc/adr/0001-use-serverless-technologies.md

 ## Consequences

 Just because we have adopted serverless technologies as part of this framework does _not_ necessitate that the framework will scale!
 As the capabilities are rolled out, we need to make sure that forecasted spend does not begin to spiral, and that performance remains at a suitable level.
 Fitness Functions will be written to express this challenge over the coming weeks and months.

+**Important**: This stack is super opinionated about hosting providers (AWS).
+This is intentional, but means that there is vendor lock-in 🤷